bobbybabra/collection/README.md

 ### Collection.not

-This will return you the opposite of `where`
+This will return you the opposite of `where`, a new collection where the model do not match the select passed. `not` accepts the same parameters as `where` with the same syntax.

 ```javascript
 function is_odd(value) {
   return value % 2